weaverbel/intro-computational-thinking/content/5-solutions.md

 In the process of doing the above, we actually made a few blunders.
 We accidentally deleted some files we should have kept either because they were mislabelled or they were missing a file extension.
 Because this automation is a complex operation that cannot be undone, we want to make sure we don't make those kinds of mistakes again.

 One way to do that is to check we have coded the workflow correctly before we finally execute the automation.
-Therefore we could introduce a step that mimics what would happen if we executed the script on the files, perhaps by printing the filenames we want to move or delete to the screen (or to a file) rather than actually deleting or moving them.
-That way we can check we are working on the correct files and only execute the final move workflow once we are sure we have everything right.
+Therefore we could introduce a step to confirm or deny any file deletion before a file is deleted, e.g. using `rm -r -i` in the shell.

 Write some pseudocode for that step of the process.